tcanich/compare/README.md

 ## Installation

 compare is developed with gfortran 7.3.0 and built with CMake.
-mod_testing from wavebitscientific is needed to build to test program.

 ## Status

 Real and complex number comparison is implemented.
+Same size arrays of real numbers may be compared for equality.